johnfitzy/Basic-Swift-Matrix-and-Vector-Library/README.md

 # COSC346 Object Oriented Programing Assignment
-A Swift matrix and vector library
+A Swift matrix and vector library.
 By John Fitzgerld and Matt Barnes.